pierredefermat1/Titanic-Project/README.md

 4. K nearest neighbor
 5. Support Vector Machine

-The score matrix containes the results each model's accuracy.
-Clearly- the Random forest classifier took the trophy with 84% accuracy score.
+The score matrix contains the results of each model's accuracy score.
+Clearly, the Random forest classifier takes the trophy with 84% accuracy score.

 Note: For the chosen optimal values of the KNN & Random Forest I've attached 2 distributions